vand3rlinden/vand3rlinden.github.io/content/post/implementing-signed-security-txt-file.md

 4. Enter your name and email address when prompted.
 5. Set a strong passphrase to secure the private key.

 Once complete, your keys will be stored in the GPG keyring.
-You can view your generated key pair, including the corresponding Fingerprint, by running the following commands to list the public and private keys:
+You can view your generated key pair, including the corresponding `Fingerprint`, by running the following commands to list the public and private keys:

 - Public key:
 ```